Bakry-\'Emery curvature-dimension condition and Riemannian Ricci curvature bounds: Introduction

 \section{Introduction}

-Besides its obvious geometric relevance, spaces with Ricci curvature bounded from below play an important role in many probabilistic and analytic investigations, that reveal various deep connections between different fields.
+Besides its obvious geometric relevance, spaces with Ricci curvature bounded from below play an important role in many probabilistic and analytic investigations that reveal various deep connections between different fields.

-Starting from the celebrated paper by \textsc{Bakry-\'Emery} \cite{Bakry-Emery84}, the curvature-dimension condition based on the $\Gamma_2$-criterium in Dirichlet spaces provides crucial tools for proving refined estimates on Markov semigroups and many functional inequalities, of Poincar\'e, Log-Sobolev, Talagrand, and concentration type (see, e.g.~\cite{Ledoux01,Ledoux04,Ledoux11,Bakry06,Ane-et-al00,Bakry-Gentil-Ledoux14}).
+Starting from the celebrated paper by \textsc{Bakry--\'Emery} \cite {Bakry-Emery84}, the curvature-dimension condition based on the $\Gamma_2$-criterium in Dirichlet spaces provides crucial tools for proving refined estimates on Markov semigroups and many functional inequalities, of Poincar\'e, Log-Sobolev, Talagrand and concentration type (see, e.g., \cite {Ledoux01,Ledoux04,Ledoux11,Bakry06,Ane-et-al00,Bakry-Gentil-Ledoux14}).

-This general functional-analytic approach is also well suited to deal with genuinely infinite dimensional settings with applications to Wiener measure on the paths of Brownian motion with values in a Riemannian manifold, as in e.g.\ \cite{Bakry-Ledoux96}.
-In fact Ricci curvature also arises in Bismut type formula \cite{Hsu02} and its applications to gradient estimates \cite{Arnaudon-Plank-Thalmaier03,Arnaoudon-Driver-Thalmaier07}, and to the construction of couplings between Brownian motions \cite{Kendall86,Kuwada-Sturm13}.
+This general functional-analytic approach is also well suited to deal with genuinely infinite dimensional settings with applications to Wiener measure on the paths of Brownian motion with values in a Riemannian manifold, as in, for example, \cite{Bakry-Ledoux96}.
+In fact, Ricci curvature also arises in Bismut-type formula \cite{Hsu02} and its applications to gradient estimates \cite{Arnaudon-Plank-Thalmaier03,Arnaoudon-Driver-Thalmaier07}, and to the construction of couplings between Brownian motions \cite{Kendall86,Kuwada-Sturm13}.

 The importance of curvature bounds in the framework of optimal transport has been deeply analyzed in \cite{Otto-Villani00,Cordero-McCann-Schmuckenschlager01,Sturm-VonRenesse05}.
-These and other important results led \textsc{Sturm} \cite{Sturm06I,Sturm06II} and \textsc{Lott-Villani} \cite{Lott-Villani09} to introduce a new synthetic notion of the curvature-dimension condition, in the general framework of metric-measure spaces.
+These and other important results led \textsc{Sturm} \cite{Sturm06I,Sturm06II} and \textsc{Lott--Villani} \cite{Lott-Villani09} to introduce a new synthetic notion of the curvature-dimension condition, in the general framework of metric-measure spaces.

-The aim of the present paper is to bridge the gap between the Bakry-\'Emery and the Lott-Sturm-Villani approaches to provide synthetic and abstract notions of lower Ricci curvature bounds.
+The aim of the present paper is to bridge the gap between the Bakry--\'Emery and the Lott--Sturm--Villani approaches to provide synthetic and abstract notions of lower Ricci curvature bounds.
 In order to make this statement more precise, let us briefly review the main points of both settings.